-Move the start wheels all the way to the right hand side of the machine.
+Move the star wheels all the way to the right-hand side of the machine.
 Switch out the Fine-Point Blade for the Deep-Cut Blade.

 Select “Make” in Design Space, then choose Metallic Leather as the cutting option. *I always select “more pressure” to make sure it cuts all the way through the leather.

 Insert the Mat into the Cricut Machine and begin cutting.
 Once the cut h